Thurles Halloween Festival proves a treat

-The 14th annual Thurles Halloween Arts Festival which finished up on Halloween night with a spectacular fireworks display proved to be one of the best-attended festivals since its formation back in 2008.
+The 14th annual Thurles Hallowen Arts Festival which finished up on Halloween night with a spectacular fireworks display, proved to be one of the best attended festivals since its formation back in 2008.

 Chairman of the organising committee, Cllr Jim Ryan stated that he was delighted with the way this years event went despite the Covid Restrictions and also the fantastic and extremely positive feedback that the festival generated.